• What type of withdrawal should I do?

 If you plan to take classes at a local community college you should first speak with your Academic Dean about which courses to take.
 You the should speak with the Registrar’s Office to determine if the course at the community college will count or be applied to your credits at UMass Amherst.
 It is important to verify the classes you take count towards your degree at UMass Amherst before taking the course.

-What if I plan to take online courses during my semester away through Continuing and Professional Education?
+What if I plan to take online courses during my semester away through University Without Walls (UWW)?

-You should consult your Academic Dean to determine what course you need to take and then contact the Continuing and Professional Education Office (CPE) to your determine your next steps, and review cost/enrollment fees.
+You should consult your Academic Dean to determine what course you need to take and then contact the UWW Registration Office to your determine your next steps.

 Yes.
 If you are an athlete at UMass Amherst, you need to speak with your coach to communicate that you are withdrawing.
-You should also speak to Derek Doughty, Athletics Case Manager, to discuss your plan to transition off campus, as well as your return (if applicable).
-Derek can be reached via the Dean of Students Office at 413-545-2684.
+You should also speak to Ariel Pesante, Associate Director of Athletics/Governance and Compliance to discuss your plan to transition off campus, as well as your return (if applicable).
+Ariel can be reached via phone at 413 545-1823.

 If you need to withdraw from a course during the semester, you may add/drop the course on SPIRE, with no record, during the add/drop period.
 After the add/drop period, and until the mid-semester date, you can drop a course with a “W.” You can pick-up the form at the Registrar’s Office.
 You must have the instructor sign the form before completing the process.
 After the mid-semester date, the only option is to petition your Academic Dean.
 Requests are only granted for extenuating circumstances.